r2d2m/UnityLootTableTool/README.md

 item weights in tables should be manually made to be 1.0 or some items may never drop.

 Enemies dont animate.
 This isn't a bug, I just ran out of time on this project to add that little extra polish.

+## TODO :
+- [ ] add an option to drop multiple items per death
+- [ ] Add an option per item to drop only once per death.
+If all are checked, you can't drop twice the same item at all